 All amounts of net realized and changes in net unrealized gains (losses) in the table above are reflected in the accompanying Consolidated Statement of Operations.
-The table above incorporates changes in net unrealized gains (losses) for both Level 3 financial instruments held by the Company as of December 31, 2014, as well as Level 3 financial instruments disposed of by the Company during the year ended December 31, 2014.
-For Level 3 financial instruments held by the Company as of December 31, 2014.
-For Level 3 financial instruments held by the Company as of December 31, 2014, change in net unrealized gains (losses) of \$0.7 million and \$(2.0) million, for the year ended December 31, 2014 relate to non-Agency RMBS and Agency RMBS, respectively.
+The table above incorporates changes in net unrealized gains (losses) for both Level 3 financial instruments held by the Company at December 31, 2014, as well as Level 3 financial instruments disposed of by the Company during the year ended December 31, 2014.
+For Level 3 financial instruments held by the Company at December 31, 2014, change in net unrealized gains (losses) of \$0.7 million and \$(2.0) million, for the year ended December 31, 2014 relate to non-Agency RMBS and Agency RMBS, respectively.